brillout/wildcard-api/docs/rpc.template.md

 with RPC,
 anytime the frontend wants to change a SQL/ORM query, the backend code needs to be changed and re-deployed.

-Being able to change the backend code at the whim of the frontend is *the prerequisite* for using RPC.
+Being able to change the backend at the whim of the frontend is a *the central prerequisite* for using RPC.

-REST/GraphQL, on the other hand, decouples: as long as the schema and its operations don't change, the frontend and backend can be developed independently of each other.
+REST/GraphQL, on the other hand, decouples: as long as the schema doesn't change, the frontend and backend can be developed independently of each other.
-The backend could even switch entirely switch its database without having to do a single change to the frontend.
+The backend could even entirely switch its database without having to do a single change to the frontend.

-A schema is usually designed in a generic way, in other words it is designed to be able to fulfill a maximum number of data requirements.
-This allows the frontend to be developed without changing the backend:
-In other words, with REST/GraphQL the frontend is more decoupled from the backend.

 One way to think about the schema (and therefore about REST/GraphQL) is that it acts as a rigid long-term contract between the frontend and the backend.

 To sum up:
-- The schema of a RESTful/GraphQL API abstracts the database away from the frontend.
+- The schema of REST/GraphQL abstracts the database away from the frontend.
 - RPC is schemaless: the frontend directly uses SQL/ORM queries to retreive/mutate data.
 - A schema allows a decoupled development of the frontend and backend.
-- Given a hand-in-hand frontend-backend development, schemaless is simpler and more powerful.
+- Schemaless is simpler and more powerful but requires a frontend and backend developed hand-in-hand.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path